top of page

 • Regulatory and ethical considerations (ICH-GCP)

-4. Investigator’s Brochure: Structure, Content, and Purpose - Completed
+4. Investigator’s Brochure: Structure, Content, and Purpose - 21 April, 7 to 9 PM

 • Purpose of the Investigator’s Brochure